 The flowers can be dried and ground up for use as a gluten-free flour substitute.
 The ground flowers can also be mixed in with your regular flour to add some sweet goodness to your baked goods.
 The slight vanilla flavor makes it good for use in cookies and cakes.
 Here is a Strawberry-White Clover cookie recipe which sounds delicious.

 The flowers and leaves can also be dried and used to make a refreshing tisane (pronounced ti-zane).
 This is the actual name for what many people call herbal tea.
 It is simply a water infusion created with plant parts that are not actually from the Camelia sinensis plant.
 I found this white clover iced tea recipe for a refreshing change from regular iced tea.
-Try it and let me know what you think in the comments section below.

 Although white clover is less favored than red clover in herbal medicine circles, it still contains health benefits.
 It is high in vitamins like A, B2 & B3, Vitamin C, and Vitamin E. It also contains minerals our bodies need such as calcium, magnesium, potassium, and chromium.
 So if you are looking for a naturally foraged food that is good for you and sweet too, you just found it.